-The site comprises an unlisted building located within the Core CAZ, the Mayfair Conservation Area and the West End Special Retail Policy Area.
+The site comprises an unlisted building located within the Core CAZ, the Mayfair Conservation Area, the West End Special Retail Policy Area and the Great Estates Archaeological Priority Area.
 The site is currently occupied by a retail unit over lower ground and the majority of the ground floor level.
 The first to fifth floors are in use as offices accessed by a ground floor entrance from Conduit Street.

-Immediately to the south-west is the Grade II listed No. 9 Conduit Street which is in use as a restaurant.
+Immediately to the south-west is the Grade II\ listed No. 9 Conduit Street which is in use as a restaurant.
 All floors of No. 21 Maddox Street (to the north-west of the site) are in residential use.